thelightdesigner/ScuffedWalls/Functions.md

 ```

 # Script
-use this function for custom C# scripting by downloading the repo and navigating to ScuffedWalls>Program>Functions>Script.cs
+use this function by downloading the repo and navigating to ScuffedWalls>Program>Functions>Script.cs

 # Uwu